Scouting in New Jersey: Northern New Jersey Council

 The Northern New Jersey Council serves Scouting in Bergen, Essex, Hudson and Passaic counties.
 The council is divided into three districts: Three Rivers (eastern Bergen County and Hudson County areas), Ramapo Valley (western Bergen and Passaic County areas), and Lenape Trail (Essex County towns).
 In 2013, this council served over 13,000 youths.

+As of 2025, the council currently operates three camps: